AdobeDocs/platform-learn.en/help/data-collection/event-forwarding/consider-moving-tags.md

 ## Use cases and data {#use-cases-data}

-The first step is to define the use cases we implemented for the client-side vendor tag.
-For example, if we're considering eliminating the Facebook (Meta) pixel from our site client-side, and moving that data management to the [Facebook Conversions API](https://exchange.adobe.com/apps/ec/105509/facebook-conversions-api-extension) edge extension, we need to know the specific use cases to support.
+The first step is to define the use cases implemented with the client-side vendor tag.
+For example, consider the Facebook (Meta) pixel.
+Moving it from our site to the [Facebook Conversions API](https://exchange.adobe.com/apps/ec/105509/facebook-conversions-api-extension) with the event forwarding extension means documenting the specific use cases first.

 For the current client-side vendor code:

-- Which specific event and other data points are we exposing or passing to the client-side tag?
+- Which specific event and other data points are exposed and passed to the client-side tag?
-- When and where does that happen?
+- When and where does that data transfer happen?

 It's helpful to make a list, spreadsheet, diagram, or other record of the data and sequence of events to document this evaluation - even if it's only for your own use.
-Be sure to include labels for data sources - where does it come from?
-Destinations - where will it go?
-And transformations - what happens to it between source and destination?
+Be sure to include labels for data sources&mdash;where does it come from?
+Destinations&mdash;where does it go?
+And transformations&mdash;what happens to it between source and destination?

-In our example, we're tracking conversions with the Facebook pixel when visitors interact with our site after viewing a Facebook ad or interacting with one of our related ads on another social platform.
-We want to send data to Facebook so we can see these conversions in their advertising tools and reports.
-This might include data from conversion events like downloads, registrations, likes, purchases, etc.
+In our example, we're tracking conversions with the Facebook pixel when visitors interact with our site after viewing a Facebook ad.
+They could also interact with our site after viewing related ads on another social platform.
+To see these conversions in the Facebook advertising tools and reports, the required data needs to get to Facebook.
+This might include data from conversion events like downloads, registrations, likes, or purchases.

 ### Data {#data}

-With our existing client-side tag, when it runs or executes on our site, what happens with the data we need for our use case?
-Can we capture the data we need in the client, without the vendor tag, so we can send it to Event Forwarding?
-When using [tags](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html) or other tag management system, most visitor interaction data is available, but we need to make sure the data we need for our use case is available when we need it, where we need it, and in the format we need it, without the client-side vendor tag running.
-Some further data questions to consider:
+With the existing client-side tag, when it runs or executes on our site, what happens with the data for our use case?
+Can we capture the data we need in the client, without the vendor tag, so we can send it to event forwarding?
+When using [tags](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html) or other tag management systems, most visitor interaction data is available for collection and distribution.
+But is the data we need for our use case available when we need it, where we need it, and in the format we need it&mdash;without the client-side vendor tag?
+Here are some further data questions to consider:

 - Is there a vendor user ID required with every event?
-- If so, how can we obtain or generate it without the client-side tag?
+- If so, how can it be collected or generated without the client-side tag?
 - Does the vendor specifically require their client-side code at runtime?
 - What other data is required?
-Where will we get it?
+Where will that data come from?

-Most client-side vendor tags don't require a large number of data points for any particular use case, but it's helpful to note the use cases and required data during these evaluations.
+Most client-side vendor tags don't require many data points for any particular use case, but it's helpful to note the use cases and required data during these evaluations.

 ## Vendor APIs {#vendor-apis}

-Now that we know the specific use cases to implement, the specific data required for those cases, and the sequence of events from source to destination, we can investigate the vendor API details to determine if they're a good fit for Event Forwarding.
+Now we know the specific use cases to implement, the data required, and the sequence of events from source to destination.
+To determine if this is a good fit for event forwarding, we can now investigate the vendor API details.

 >[!IMPORTANT]
 >